Wisconsin Chapter 13 Bankruptcy Law Firm

 Filing Fee for Chapter 13 Bankruptcy

 The Bankruptcy Court charges a fee of $310.00 to file for Chapter 13 Bankruptcy.
 This cost does not vary based on household size.
-If you are unable to pay the full cost in one payment a filing fee payment plans can be arranged.
+If you are unable to pay the full cost in one payment a filing fee payment plan can be arranged.

 Back to top